nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Syntax: `deletebuyer INDEX`

-<div markdown="span" class="alert alert-primary">:Exclamation: **Note:**
+<div markdown="span" class="alert alert-primary">:exclamation: **Note:**
 Note that this command has a slightly different syntax from the usual commands, as it takes a number representing the index of the object that you would like to delete instead of flags like other commands.
 </div>

-The`INDEX` specified in this command refers to the index of the entry that is currently visible on the list.
+The `INDEX` specified in this command refers to the index of the entry that is currently visible on the list.
 Note that if an entry has been filtered out / is not currently on the list, then a `deletebuyer` command cannot be executed on it.

 Examples:<br>